Growing Purple Coneflower Garden Seeds

 Purple Coneflower Echinacea Herb Growing Habits

-Non-GMO (Echinacea purpurea) Purple Coneflower Echinacea plants grow as warm season flowering herbs.
-As perennials, this popular wildflower variety will develop upright as tall and vibrant with daisy-like flowers on slender green stems reaching 4’ tall.
-Once your echinacea reaches full maturity in either late spring or the following year to harvest the root, your plants will grow fuchsia-colored petals bold with sweet flavor.
+Non-GMO (Echinacea purpurea) Purple Coneflower Echinacea plants grow as warm-season flowering herbs.
+As perennials, this popular wildflower variety will develop upright as tall and vibrant with daisy-like flowers on slender green stems reaching 4" tall.
+Once your echinacea reaches full maturity in either late spring or the following year to harvest the root, your plants will grow fuchsia-colored petals bold with a sweet flavor.
 Purple Coneflower provides a tingly, floral taste.
 Reap the medicinal benefits of echinacea flowers during its summer blooming season or just before winter.

 Medicinal Benefits of Purple Coneflower Garden Herb